April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the

 As a teaser, one great eco-friendly option for Earth Day in Cozumel is to book yourself on that day’s “Light House Project” razor tour of the Northern lighthouse area.
 This area is a real treat, almost impossible to access without this kind of excursion.

 You’ll have a super fun off-road experience, some spectacular scenery, swimming, and lunch, and get the chance to make a difference by collecting some trash from the windy shoreline, along the way.

 Unique Cozumel Celebrations in the Spring

 Cozumel itself has a few annual holidays that are unique to the island.

 One such occasion is the (normally) annual Cedral festival, which takes place in Cozumel’s second historic town settlement, the village of Cedral, located several miles south of downtown San Miguel.

-Traditionally, Cozumel’s Festival of Cedral takes place over several days, and the schedule includes loads of music, regional dancing, traditional garb, food, drink, and general revelry.
+Traditionally, Cozumel’s Festival of Cedral takes place over several days, and the schedule includes loads of music, regional dancing, traditional garb, local Mexican and Yucatecan foods, drinks, and general revelry.

 The Festival of Cedral has also featured various performances and traditions such as horse racing, bullfighting, and bird fighting – the likes of which are phasing out, as new sensibilities influence and modernize the event.

 The dates of the Cedral Festival are often in flux, but it is usually at the very end of April or early May.
 The dates are often and set after the time most home wall calendars need to be printed, so these days, people wait and usually find out about the official dates via social media.